-(1) The assumptions and methodology used in calculating the estimated present values shown in this column are the same as those used and disclosed in Note 13, "Retirement Benefits," to our audited financial statements for the fiscal year ended December 31, 2019 included in our Annual Report on Form 10-K, except the NEOs are assumed to retire at their earliest unreduced retirement age and no pre-retirement terminations or deaths are assumed to occur.
-Also, no additional compensation or benefit service is assumed beyond the December 31, 2019 calculation date.
-The specific relevant assumptions include a discount rate of 3.31% for the Willis Towers Watson Pension Plan, 2.72% for the Towers Watson SERP and 3.21% for the Willis Pension Plan.
-The mortality assumption for the Willis Towers Watson Pension Plan and the Willis Pension Plan is the RP-2014 white collar (no collar table for the Willis Pension Plan) annuitant table with improvements from 2006 to 2015 based on Scale BB-2D with future improvements grading down linearly to 0% over 10 years after 2015.
+(1) The assumptions and methodology used in calculating the estimated present values shown in this column are the same as those used and disclosed in Note 12, "Retirement Benefits," to our audited financial statements for the fiscal year ended December 31, 2020 included in our Annual Report on Form 10-K, except the NEOs are assumed to retire at their earliest unreduced retirement age and no pre-retirement terminations or deaths are assumed to occur.
+Also, no additional compensation or benefit service is assumed beyond the December 31, 2020 calculation date.
+The specific relevant assumptions include a discount rate of 2.54% for the Willis Towers Watson Pension Plan and 1.63% for Towers Watson SERP.
+The mortality assumption for the Willis Towers Watson Pension Plan is the PRI-2012 white collar, non-disabled table with no improvements for 3 years and beginning in 2024 future improvements based on MP-2020 grading down to 0% linearly over 10 years.

 The Towers Watson SERP was frozen as of July 1, 2017.
-Accruals for compensation over the IRS statutory compensation limit after July 1, 2017 are now earned in the Willis Towers Watson Stable Value Excess Plan and will be credited as notional shares each quarter.
+Accruals for compensation over the IRS statutory compensation limit after July 1, 2017 are now earned in the WTW Stable Value Excess Plan and are credited as notional shares of WTW stock each quarter.

 Effective December 31, 2011, benefit accruals were frozen under the qualified and non-qualified defined benefit plans that had been maintained by legacy Towers Perrin and legacy Watson Wyatt for U.S. colleagues, and benefits began to accrue under the stable value pension design for service rendered on or after January 1, 2012.
-Effective May 15, 2009, benefit accruals were frozen under the qualified defined benefit plan that had been maintained by Willis North America.
-Effective July 1, 2017 the stable value formula was changed for existing participants in the Willis Towers Watson Pension Plan and legacy Willis colleagues (including Mr. Gunn) became eligible to earn accruals under this plan.
+Effective July 1, 2017 the stable value formula was changed for existing participants in the Willis Towers Watson Pension Plan and other employees who previously did not participate became eligible to earn accruals under this plan.